-There has been no material change in the methods or assumptions used in the valuation for solvency purposes during the year ended 31 December 2018.
+There has been no material change in the methods or assumptions used in the valuation for solvency purposes during the year ended 31 December 2019.
 Assumptions have been reviewed and updated as part of our established annual review of relevant experience.
-In aggregate, the updated assumption basis has produced a very small increase in Own Funds compared to the previous basis.
+In aggregate, the updated assumption basis has produced an increase in Own Funds which primarily reflects favourable emerging experience compared to the previous basis.